How Will We Vote? Outbreak Revives Debate on Mail-in Ballots

 Mail voting can also delay election counts, especially in California, which allows voters to mail in their ballots on Election Day.
 The state is still counting votes from its March 3 primary, in part because the virus outbreak has scrambled staffing in county elections offices across the state.

-California Secretary of State Alex Padilla, a Democrat, said states will be able to plan ahead for November to ensure its count is faster.
-He said he was disappointed that Congress balked at including voting reforms in the stimulus.
+California Secretary of State Alex Padilla, a Democrat, said he was disappointed that Congress balked at including voting reforms in the stimulus.

 “They missed a golden opportunity to strengthen the resiliency of our elections system,” Padilla said.